 The perfect thank you email doesn’t exist, but it’s important to start your new customer relationship off right by expressing sincere thanks.
 Then, consider some of the above formulas to increase engagement as you develop the relationship.

 One way to write more engaging email content is to check out this free resource.
 Remember, though, that new user relationships often begin with a professional post-click landing page that got them excited about your offer or brand in the first place.
-To create yours, start here with a designer-friendly post-click landing page builder with 100% customizable templates.
+To create yours, Sign up for an Instapage Enterprise demo today.

 About the author: